Customizing the Boot Process¶

 Most Linux systems use a special boot image to control the system boot process

-after the system firmware, BIOS or UEFI, hands control of the hardware to the
+after BIOS or UEFI hands over control of the hardware to the operating system.

 executes init or, if present, linuxrc.